kelvinphang01/cc-fraud-detection/README.md

 Models are finally evaluated on the savings by calculating the detected fraud amount and the associated costs for false detections.

-Achieved a 90.3% reduction in fraudulent transaction amounts and a net savings of 82.6%.
+Achieved a 91% reduction in fraudulent transaction amounts and a net savings of 82.6% on the ensemble learning model (best model).

 ***